 Why You Have Nothing to Fear from College Entrance Exams

 It’s understandable to feel butterflies in the tummy at the thought of taking Scholastic Aptitude Test (SAT).
-Actually, it’s alright to feel nervous in anticipation of any sort of examination!
-A good college education remains an important edge in today’s economy --- and indeed, it’s nerve-wracking to think that your whole future can be decided by a few hours of answering a questionnaire!
+It's alright to feel nervous in anticipation of any examination!
+A good college education remains an essential edge in today’s economy --- and indeed, it’s nerve-wracking to think that your whole future can be decided by a few hours of answering a questionnaire!

-Thus, IQ tests require very little review of previously studied material.
-A good night’s sleep, a full meal and a comfortable chair are perhaps the only things you need when taking an intelligence test.
+Thus, IQ tests require minimal review of previously studied material.
+A good night’s sleep, a full meal, and a comfortable chair are perhaps the only things you need when taking an intelligence test.

 Scholastic Aptitude Tests are a mixture of both intelligence test and achievement tests.
-On one hand, it is designed to measure your potential to do well in a certain field.
+On the one hand, it is designed to measure your potential to do well in a particular field.
 The United States College Board SATs, for example, measure potentials both on language and mathematics by having questions that require innate skills like reading comprehension and quantitative analysis.
 But SATs also measure actual learning, as SATs follow the national standard of what a graduating high school student must know.
-Math problems for example tend to have questions within math fields included in the standard high school math curriculum, such as Algebra, Geometry, Trigonometry and Basic Statistics.
-If you didn’t pay attention to your subjects in class you’ll have a harder time navigating your SATs.
+Math problems, for example, tend to have questions within math fields included in the standard high school math curriculum, such as Algebra, Geometry, Trigonometry and Basic Statistics.
+If you didn’t pay attention to your subjects in class, you'd have a harder time navigating your SATs.

-This implies then that to perform well on these kinds of assessment, you must practice basic skills in languages and math, as well as review what you’ve taken up in class.
-If your school tend to perform poorly in a specific subject by national standards, then you might need to go for some remedial classes or self-initiated review.
+It implies then that to perform well on these kinds of assessment; you must practice necessary skills in languages and math, as well as review what you’ve taken up in class.
+If your school tend to perform poorly on a specific subject by national standards, then you might need to go for some remedial classes or self-initiated review.
 Practicing answering question formats typical in SATs can also help.

-While knowing all these makes taking the SATs scarier, it should actually be a source of comfort.
-Knowing how these tests work tells you how you can best prepare for them.
-And that SATs measure both actual and potential learning is a hopeful thing.
-This means that even if you have a history of scoring low in an IQ tests and/or achievement tests, you won’t necessarily score low on your SATs.
+While knowing all these makes taking the SATs scarier, it should be a source of comfort.
+Understanding how these tests work tells you how you can best prepare for them.
+SATs measures both actual and potential learning is a hopeful thing.
+It means that even if you have a history of scoring low on IQ tests and achievement tests, you won’t necessarily score low on your SATs.

 To some extent, you would be right, and SATs does have its share of critics.
 But it’s also important to note that most educational governing bodies do not consider SAT scores as the sole criterion to be used when selecting which applicant to reject.
-Even testing professionals will advice against it, as there are many variables that can cause a low SAT score that have little to do with a students’ intelligence or potential.
-Thus, even the United States College Board recommends the conduct of interviews, personal essays, review of high school grades and even coordination with the students’ high school in order to get a better picture of the incoming college freshman.
+Even testing professionals will advise against it, as many variables can cause a low SAT score that has little to do with a students’ intelligence or potential.
+Thus, even the United States College Board recommends the conduct of interviews, personal essays, review of high school grades and even coordination with the students’ high school to get a better picture of the incoming college freshman.